janghanbee/CS475_SemanticDCQG/README.md

 ## Abstract

 >This paper proposes several methods that can develop the performance of the existing Difficulty Controllable Question Generation (DCQG) system.
 In the previous DCQG system, there was a limitation in generating only syntactically complex or simple questions by defining difficulty by simply the number of inference steps.
-We introduce question paraphras- ing and context simplification to make the difference in the semantic difficulty of questions more noticeable.
+We introduce question paraphrasing and context simplification to make the difference in the semantic difficulty of questions more noticeable.
 In our work, we propose a new semantic difficulty controllable question generation model that can control semantic question difficulty rather than syntactical difficulty.

 ## Final Presentation Video
 [![Final presentation video](https://img.youtube.com/vi/au-ftOHFKE8/0.jpg)](https://youtu.be/au-ftOHFKE8)